JLBoor/jlboor.github.io/_posts/angularjs/2015-03-04-angular-best-practices-introduction.md

 {% endhighlight %}

 And we can keep going for hours...
+*On a side note though, it's good to know that the language is evolving and that some of these problems will disappear in the next releases.
+For instance, JavaScript 1.7 will introduce the **let** statement to address some of the scoping issues.*

-With AngularJS being a Javascript framework, we obviously have to understand how the language works, but not only.
+With AngularJS being a JavaScript framework, we obviously have to understand how the language works, but not only.
 We also have to understand what AngularJS is trying to achieve and how.